 repertoire of dances from the Silk Road.
 Gulistan is also the name of one of the most important works of Persian prose by Sa'di--one of the greatest of the medieval Persian poets.
 The wisdom contained within The Gulistan is known throughout the Middle East and Asia.

-Founded in 1999 by Los Angeles-based dancer and choreographer Carolyn Krueger, Carolyn and Gulistan have appeared on stages in Turkey, Uzbekistan, Europe, across the U.S. and throughout California, presenting both TRADITIONAL and IMAGINATIVE dances rooted in the cultures of the Central Asian Silk Road and the Middle East.
+Founded in 1999 by California-based dancer and choreographer Carolyn Krueger, Carolyn and Gulistan have appeared on stages in Turkey, Uzbekistan, Europe, across the U.S. and throughout California, presenting both TRADITIONAL and IMAGINATIVE dances rooted in the cultures of the Central Asian Silk Road and the Middle East.

 is available for concerts, touring, cultural programs, in-school and educational programs, special events,